 How are varicoceles diagnosed?

-Doctors can usually diagnose varicoceles with a physical examination of the testicles.
-An ultrasound scan, to create images of the testicles may also be ordered.
+Doctors can usually diagnose varicoceles with a physical exam of the testicles.
+An ultrasound scan may be done to create images of the testicles.

 Can varicoceles affect fertility?

-About 40 percent of all men who are tested for infertility are found to have varicoceles and sperm that are less able to move and swim toward an egg, which is called reduced sperm motility.
+About 40% of all men who are tested for infertility are found to have varicoceles.
+This leads to sperm that are less able to move and swim toward an egg, which is called reduced sperm motility.

 Pain relief and treatment in teens

-Some teens with varicoceles have testicular discomfort or pain.
+Some men with varicoceles have testicular discomfort or pain.
 Pain-relieving measures include: